Nav399/Nbody-Simulator/README.md

 # Nbody-Simulator
 Adaptation of an earlier Nbody simulation of mine.
 Just edited it real quickly to make it a little more interactive.
-Needs lots of work.
-Contact me with any questions or suggestions at all, I'd love some feedback.
-I'll be regularly updating the source code.
 Any tips are more than welcome, I'm learning this all while I'm doing it.

 +Left click/drag to make a single particle
   -You can alter variables of the particle while holding down the left mouse button